 What Should I Do if I Partially at Fault in a Car Accident?

 Call us as soon as possible at 914-946-2500 to request a free case evaluation.
 In the meantime, don’t talk with the other party’s insurance company or attorney.
 They’re often skilled at conducting interviews in ways that might lead you to say something that could be construed as admitting fault when that’s not what you meant.
 Refer them to your attorney instead.

 Also, it can be easy to feel terrible when an accident happens and to assume you had some fault.
 But feeling like you’re at fault and actually being at fault are two different situations.
 There are times when someone feels they’re at fault, but when the accident is fully investigated, either they weren’t, or their role was much smaller than they feared.
 This is another reason to bring in an attorney who understands these kinds of cases and knows what investigations need to take place before fault can be fully assigned.

-It’s important to be aware of the statute of limitation for filing for lawsuits related to car accidents.
+It’s important to be aware of the statute of limitations for filing lawsuits related to car accidents.
 In New York, the statute of limitations for filing lawsuits for bodily injury or vehicle damage from an accident is three years from the date of the accident– assuming that the responsible party was not a governmental employee (the limit is much shorter on cases against a municipality).
 For wrongful death cases related to a car accident, the limitation is two years from the date of the person’s death, not the date of the accident.
 We have knowledge and experience in handling these kinds of complicated cases and will go to work to protect your rights!